I-Dont-Remember/AnsibleLaptop/README.md

 # AnsibleLaptop
-Use ansible to create an easy laptop configuration
+Use Ansible to put our machine setup and preferences into version control, making life easier if my laptop spontaneously combusts.

-## Security Mention
+## Layout
-Yes, having my laptop configuration online does provide someone with malicious intent about my device.
+`roles/` holds a single level of all roles and `group-roles/` helps to gather similar ones together, such as `browsers`.
-That said, the convenience of a human readable record of the software I want to have and how to acquire it far outweighs the risks that might stem from this knowledge being public.
+This ideally helps our playbooks to be easily-readable and we can change the inner workings of either `roles` or `group-roles` without affecting the playbooks.

 ## Usage
-- On a fresh installation of Kubuntu, install git and your editor of choice and clone this repo
+- On a fresh installation of Ubuntu (also probably functional on any distro using `apt`), install git and your editor of choice and clone this repo
 - After cloning, running the provided Makefile options will allow you to either fully run the playbook or dry-run or check the playbook syntax
 - That's it!